DrLex0/Gedit-session-keeper/README.md

 those bells or whistles is changed in a Gedit update.
 I'm sure there are fancier session savers, but this one does all I expect from it.

+## Limitations

 The plugin relies on timings to decide when to update changes in session state.
 This means e.g. if you close a document and then immediately quit Gedit, the document will still be reopened the next time you start Gedit.

+Make sure to save all documents before quitting.
+If the “save changes” dialog shows up during quitting while multiple windows were open, then some of them may fail to restore.

 This plugin is for Gedit versions 3.28 or above.
 It might work with lower 3.x versions but this has not been tested. **This plugin is NOT compatible with